June Yamagishi: History

 Yamagishi appeared as himself in two episodes of the HBO series Treme.
 In the episode titled "Santa Claus, Do You Ever Get The Blues" (season 2, episode 4, 2011) he auditioned for the band The Soul Apostles, and after playing the songs "Fire on The Bayou" and "Love and Happiness" he was successfully employed.
 He also appeared in the episode titled "Tipitina" (season 3, episode 10, 2012).

 On June 7, 2012, he played the Melting Point in Athens, Georgia, along with Martha Reeves, Randall Bramblett, and a host of other musicians celebrating the 60th birthday of Ike Stubblefield.

-In February, 2018, Funk on Da Table, Yamagishi's new band consisting of Japanese and American musicians made a tour debut.
+In February 2018, Funk on Da Table, Yamagishi's new band consisting of Japanese and American musicians made a tour debut.
 They released their first CD Live at Tipitina's the following year.
 Other members of the group were KenKen (bass), John "Papa" Gros (keyboards) and Nikki Glaspie (drums).

 In 2023, Yamagishi teamed up with KenKen (bass), Mari Kaneko (vocals), Satoko (drums), and Taku (guitar) to form the new unit Generations On Da Table.

 Yamagishi recorded a new blues album "... still in love with the Blues" with veteran vocalist and former West Road Blues Band bandmate Takashi "Hotoke" Nagai and released it on P-Vine Records in October, 2024.
 Masaki Ueda appeared as a guest on two tracks.

-Other bands Yamagishi plays with include Corey Henry's Treme Funktet.

 Yamagishi is one of the nine winners of the 2025 Fessy Awards, the awards named in honor of Professor Longhair, and awarded to those who made significant contributions to preserving and promoting the New Orleans music.

+Yamagishi played on Corey Henry and the Treme Funktet's recording Live At Vaughn's which was nominated for a 2026 Grammy Award for Best Regional Roots Music Album.
+He was named to GQ's list of "The 15 Best-Dressed Men at the Grammys 2026, Ranked."